AnyChart/docs.anychart.com/Basic_Charts_Types/Spline_Chart.md

 See also:

 * [General Settings](General_Settings) (settings that affect all chart types)
-* {api:anychart.core.cartesian.series.Spline}AnyChart API{api} (a full list of methods available for the Spline series).
+* {api:anychart.core.cartesian.series.Spline}anychart.core.cartesian.series.Spline{api} (a full list of methods available for the Spline series).

 ##Quick Start